Learn the symptoms, types, treatments and management of this autoimmune disease.

 Some lifestyle factors, like smoking, may worsen MS, while others may be protective.

-Finally, if you have MS, following up with your doctor regularly, taking prescribed medications, and monitoring symptoms is crucial.
-“Compliance with the treatment regimen is paramount, just like with any other chronic disease management,” Kramer explained.
+Finally, if you have MS, following up with your doctor regularly, taking prescribed medications and monitoring symptoms is crucial.
+“Compliance with the treatment regimen is critical, just like with any other chronic disease management,” Kramer explained.

 The Multiple Sclerosis Center at Vanderbilt University Medical Center evaluates and treats adults and children with multiple sclerosis and similar conditions.